 Between Wellington and Australia and Auckland to Los Angeles

 I like that Qantas flights to Australia still feed you regardless of the airfare paid unlike Air New Zealand where a meal works out rather expensive to add on.
-I’d probably fly with them more if they weren’t on their own loyalty program – the rewards stack up quicker when you just have one.
+I’d probably fly with them more on my own dime if they weren’t on their own loyalty program – the rewards stack up quicker when you just have one.

 Los Angeles > Vancouver